High School Key Practices

 - Each student learns content and academic, technical and workplace skills by completing real-world problems and projects.

 4. Access and Equity — Ensure each student, including underrepresented and nontraditional students, has equitable access to intellectually challenging academic and technical studies that emphasize the mastery of skills needed in the workplace and further education.
-(Career Pathways)
+(Aligned Curriculum)

 - School leaders, counselors and teachers ensure each student can access advanced courses and encourage students to complete challenging programs of study.